-TOM J. SLAVICH
+TOM SLAVICH

-2021 ANNUAL REPORT SAN BENITO COUNTY
+2023 ANNUAL REPORT SAN BENITO COUNTY

-A MESSAGE FROM ASSESSOR TOM J. SLAVICH
+A MESSAGE FROM ASSESSOR TOM SLAVICH

 The Assessor's Office is committed in providing the citizens and property taxpayers of San Benito County a timely, accurate, and fair assessment roll.
 We are proud of the high level of public service offered to all those inquiring about the assessment of property whether by phone, office visit, email, or direct contact with our appraisal staff in the field.
 As part of this service, we provide this Annual Report to keep you informed of the assessment picture and activity in San Benito County.
-The Assessor's Annual Report contains detailed statistics, summary charts and graphs; it compares the historical data and provides assessment information by school district, city and property type for the 2021 assessment roll as of the lien (valuation) date January 1, 2021.
+The Assessor's Annual Report contains detailed statistics, summary charts and graphs; it compares the historical data and provides assessment information by school district, city and property type for the 2023 assessment roll as of the lien (valuation) date January 1, 2023.

-Our total gross assessed value exceeded \$10.5 billion for the 2021 assessment year.
-We experienced an increase of over \$645 million in assessed value over the previous year mainly due to rising property values, a surge in new residential development and new construction.
-The 2021 net assessment roll (excluding utilities) increased by 6.5% which is a reflection of the continuing strength of the real estate market.
-During the past 8 years the local assessment roll has grown by 59% in assessed value.
-The current assessment rolls will generate over \$103 million in revenue for public schools, cities, county, and special districts.
-Of the 58 counties, San Benito County was ranked 4th in overall percentage growth in assessed value for this assessment year.
+Our total gross assessed value exceeded \$12.7 billion for the 2023 assessment year.
+We experienced an increase of over \$983 million in assessed value over the previous year mainly due to rising property values, a surge in new residential development and new construction.
+The 2023 net assessment roll (excluding utilities) increased by 8.3% which is a reflection of the continuing strength of the real estate market.
+During the past 8 years the local assessment roll has grown by 65% in assessed value.
+The current net assessment rolls will generate over \$124 million in revenue for public schools, cities, county, and special districts.
+Among the 12 Bay Area Counties, San Benito was first in overall percentage growth for assessed value and of the 58 counties, San Benito County was ranked 10th in overall percentage growth in assessed value for this assessment year.
+The County's population has increased 16% in the last decade from 55,000 to over 64,000.
+According to the 2020 US Census, San Benito County has been one of the 3 fastest growing counties in California since 2010.

-Due to the changing real estate market, the Assessor's Office focused efforts on properties that had previously received a temporary value reduction (Proposition 8) and reviewed over 900 properties to determine the value as of January 1, 2021.
-As a result of this mandatory review, 168 properties were removed from Proposition 8 status and fully restored back to the Proposition 13 assessed values.
-The majority of the remaining 732 properties under Proposition 8 status, which represents nearly 3% of the county's secured parcels, also experienced some upward value adjustments (partial restoration) to reflect the rising valuation in the residential real estate market.
-Our staff will continue to monitor all relevant market data during the 2021 calendar year to determine if further value adjustments are warranted for the 2022-2023 fiscal year.
-It is important to remember that Proposition 8 value reductions are temporary.
-Just as Proposition 8 requires the Assessor to reduce property assessments during an economic downturn, it also mandates the Assessor to restore property assessments when the market recovers.
-Once a property receives a Proposition 8 reduction, its value must be reviewed each year to determine the January 1st market value compared to the Proposition 13 assessed value.
-The lower of these values is the enrolled value used for property tax purposes.
+The Assessor's Office focused efforts on properties that had previously received a temporary value reduction (Proposition 8) and reviewed 403 properties to determine the value as of January 1, 2023.
+As a result of this mandatory review, 8 properties were removed from Proposition 8 status and fully restored back to the Proposition 13 assessed values.
+The majority of the remaining 395 properties under Proposition 8 status, which represents under 2% of the county's secured parcels, also experienced some upward value adjustments (partial restoration) to reflect the rising valuation in the residential real estate market.